West Indian cricket team in England in 2025: Squads

 On 16 May, Sherfane Rutherford and Romario Shepherd withdrew from the ODI squad in order to remain at the 2025 IPL.
 They were replaced by Jediah Blades and Shimron Hetmyer.
 Rutherford later returned for the 3rd ODI.

 On 21 May, Jofra Archer was ruled out of the ODI series due to a right thumb injury, with Luke Wood added as his replacement.
 On 27 May, Gus Atkinson was ruled out of the ODI series due to a hamstring strain.
 On 31 May, Jamie Overton was ruled out of the reminder of the ODI series and the T20I series due to a broken right little finger.

-On 5 June, Phil Salt was ruled out of the T20I series for paternity leave, with Jamie Smith was added into the squad as his replacement.
+On 5 June, Phil Salt was ruled out of the T20I series for paternity leave, with Jamie Smith added into the squad as his replacement.